 Additional Drivers Notes

-3) It is highly recommended drivers reboot their computer just before joining the server on race day.
+- It is highly recommended drivers reboot their computer just prior to joining the server on race day.

 Comments / Suggestions